greyvity/Codecademy-Projects/README.md

 # Codecademy-Projects

-Some projects done in codecademy.com
+Some practice projects done in codecademy.com
+(esp in the web development Career Path.)